 And He did.

 The week proved to be a life-changing experience for the students, their teacher and the children who came.
 By the end of the week, 18 children came to VBS and had wonderful experiences, singing songs, making crafts and learning about Creator.
 So did the team.
 In the evening, they praised God, singing songs and praying together.

-Harry, a medicine man of the tribe, called that original team Ogichidaquay, or “warrior women.”
+Harry, a medicine man, called that original team Ogichidaquay, or “warrior women.”
 The team members knew they had made a difference … or maybe it was that God had made a difference in them!

 Every year, new teams journey to White Earth.
 We have watched so many children grow.
 They are our friends and part of our hearts — and now, many of our volunteers.

 Our experiences over the years could fill pages.
 We have laughed, cried, prayed together and seen God move in ways we could never imagine.
 Where the darkness is, His light shines brighter.

 We who have gone share a bond – the bond of Christ in action.
 We are blessed to be a part of His work on this earth in such an extraordinary way.
 Our prayer is that the seeds that have been planted in us and on the reservation continue to grow.
 We are His lights and we have shined for Him.

 We look forward to what He has in store for us and for the Anishinaabe!